Regional service commission

 A regional service commission (RSC) is an administrative entity in the province of New Brunswick, Canada.
 As the name implies, an RSC administers services on a regional level.

 RSCs are not incorporated municipal entities and lack direct taxation powers.

-A 2021 white paper recommends major reforms to New Brunswick's local governance system to take effect in 2023, with increased RSC responsibilities and some boundary adjustments.
+A 2021 white paper recommended major reforms to New Brunswick's local governance system that took effect in 2023, with increased RSC responsibilities and some boundary adjustments.

 Functions

-RSCs are required to provide regional planning, local planning in local service districts (LSD) and participating local governments, solid waste management, policing collaboration, emergency measures planning, and facilitating cost-sharing agreements between member governance units.
+RSCs were originally required to provide regional planning, local planning in local service districts (LSD) and participating local governments, solid waste management, policing collaboration, emergency measures planning, and facilitating cost-sharing agreements between member governance units.

+The 2023 local governance reforms added economic development, community development, tourism promotion, regional transportation, cost-sharing on recreation infrastructure, and public safety committees to the mandates of RSCs.

 History

 Before the creation of RSCs, regional planning and waste management were managed by two systems of planning commissions and solid waste commissions; these sets of commissions divided the province in different ways.

 Finn Report

 The concept of a regional administrative body that replaced existing regional commissions in a unified body was proposed by the Finn Report in 2008 as part of a sweeping reform of the province's local governance bodies.
 Twelve RSCs would administer services in 53 municipalities with boundaries based on communities of interest rather than existing municipal and LSD boundaries.

 The Graham government shelved the Finn Report shortly after it was released, with Graham telling reporters it would be a mistake to implement the changes during the 2008 financial crisis.